Cogosense/Postfix/README.md

 # Logger for Containers

-Use in a docker compose environment to centralize email relaying to smart host
+Use in a docker compose environment to centralize email relaying to a smart host

+Use in conjunction with [Logger](//github.com/Cogosense/Logger) for centralized logging

 An example docker-compose.yml